hamerlinski/slides-btaqc/slides/00-introduction/slides.md

 - Security features and measures to prevent unauthorized access.
 - Performance and scalability of the blockchain implementation.
 - Quality and clarity of the report and demonstration.

+Project will be presented on the last meeting.

 ---